colinking/emojitable/README.md

 # Installation

-*Note*: Emojicode requires 512MB for heap allocation.
+*Note*: If you are running this on a VM, keep in mind that Emojicode requires 512MB for heap allocation.
 You should have at least 1GB of RAM in order to run these tests.

 ```bash
 $ # Download and setup Emojicode.